Skip to main content

 Welshea / Shutterstock

-The American Kennel Club describes Cardigan Welsh corgis as “affectionate, loyal, and smart,” so you know you’re getting a great companion with this breed.
+The AKC describes Cardigan Welsh corgis as “affectionate, loyal, and smart,” so you know you’re getting a great companion with this breed.
 No matter who or what age you are, these pups will be your buddies.
 Cardigans can be friendly, whether you’re a friend or a stranger, though they can easily become cuddly and silly around their favorite people.
 According to the AKC, this high-energy breed can also show their affection through barking, so be warned!

 Yorkshire terrier dog paw training outdoors